DiyaSingla/golden_age_guide/README.md

 ## Purpose:

 The aim is to develop a one-stop application for senior citizens to get all they require in one place, be it articles, songs, activities, connectivity, or medical assistance.
 The app aims to address the unique needs of senior citizens and enhance their quality of life by offering a set of features that include health tracking, access to educational resources, entertainment options, emergency assistance, user profiles, and more.
+[Demo Video](https://drive.google.com/file/d/1--mF_qGHP5iF2VdzJDLnhERs5v2sDwxM/view?usp=sharing)

 ## Features: